Binge eatingEating - binge; Overeating - compulsive; Compulsive overeating

 The health care provider will perform a physical exam and ask about your eating patterns and symptoms.

 Blood tests may be done.

-Medication is usually not needed for this disorder.
-However, your health care provider may prescribe antidepressants if you are anxious or depressed.
+Medicine is usually not needed for this disorder.
+The health care providermay prescribe antidepressants if you are anxious or depressed.

 Talk therapy is often recommended.
 Individual, group, family, and behavioral therapy may help.